luliudata/luliudata.github.io/_posts/2022-04-25-getting-started-with-aws-step-functions-01.md

 (Code example reference: [Error handling in Step Functions ](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html#error-handling-examples))

-The state machine definitions uses the Amazon States Language which is a JSON-based, structured language (see the left side of the image above).
+The state machine definitions use the Amazon States Language which is a JSON-based, structured language (see the left side of the image above).

-In the state machine definition, it uses a concept called 'States' which is basically the elements / steps that we use to define the actions in state machines.
+The state machine definition uses a concept called 'States', which is basically the elementS/steps that we use to define the actions in state machines.
 According to Step Function developer guide: "Individual states can make decisions based on their input, perform actions, and pass output to other states."
-This will be covered in the follow-up blog 'Getting started with AWS Step Functions 02', I'll go through some of the commonly-used states and explain the usages based on our example state machine we used in this blog.
+This will be covered in the follow-up blog 'Getting started with AWS Step Functions 02'.
+I'll go through some of the commonly-used states and explain the usages based on our example state machine we used in this blog.